voytas75/Courses/temp.md

    - **Lesson 1: What is Regex?**
      - Explanation of regex and its applications.
+         📝 Explanation of Regex:

+            	•	Regex, short for Regular Expression, is a powerful sequence of characters that forms a search pattern.
+            	•	It is a versatile tool used to match, search, and manipulate text based on specific patterns.
+            	•	Regex allows you to define rules for matching strings, enabling you to search for patterns within data effectively.

+         💡 Applications of Regex:
+            Regex finds extensive use in many domains, including:

+            🔍 Text Searching and Validation:

+               	•	In programming, regex is employed for text searching and validation tasks.
+               	•	It helps identify specific words, phrases, or patterns within large sets of data.

+            📄 Text Processing and Parsing:

+               	•	Regex enables the extraction of relevant information from text, such as extracting email addresses, phone numbers, or URLs from a document.

+            🛠️ Data Manipulation:

+               	•	In scripting languages like PowerShell, regex is used for data manipulation, filtering, and transformation tasks.
+               	•	It can be employed to modify data formats or remove unwanted characters from text.

+            📜 Log Analysis:

+               	•	Regex is extensively used in log analysis to parse and extract useful information from log files.
+               	•	It aids in identifying patterns related to errors, warnings, or specific events.

+            🌐 Web Scraping:

+               	•	Web developers often use regex for web scraping tasks, extracting data from HTML or XML documents.

+            📊 Data Validation and Form Processing:

+               	•	In web development, regex helps validate user input in forms, ensuring that it meets specific criteria.

+         ✨ Understanding regex opens up a world of possibilities for efficient text processing and manipulation.
+As we progress through this course, you’ll gain the skills to create powerful regex patterns and utilize them effectively in PowerShell scripts.
      - Overview of common use cases in PowerShell.

    - **Lesson 2: Basic Syntax**